 Long Beach median real estate price is $900,094, which is more expensive than 97.8% of the neighborhoods in North Carolina and 91.5% of the neighborhoods in the U.S.

-The average rental price in Long Beach is currently $975, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 41.4% of North Carolina neighborhoods.
+The average rental price in Long Beach is currently $2,136, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 65.0% of the neighborhoods in North Carolina.

 Long Beach is a suburban neighborhood (based on population density) located in Oak Island, North Carolina.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Long Beach real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Long Beach neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Vacant apartments or homes are a major fact of life in Long Beach.
 The current real estate vacancy rate here is 81.6%.
 This is higher than the rate of vacancies in 99.9% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (58.8%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.